 This Mother’s Day, Lisa Weyer found that the perfect gift to honor her mother’s life was the Gift of Hope of a sewing machine — given to a mother in need across the world.

 I am the daughter of a woman, born in Lithuania, who fled her country as a 4-year-old.
 Soviet troops captured Vilnius on July 13, 1944.
 My family would have been targeted because my grandfather was a banker, so they had no choice but to go to Germany.
 The day my mom turned 5, she vividly remembered her father carrying her on his shoulders as they crossed a bombed-out bridge.
 Separated from her parents during a bombing raid in Berlin, she was sent to an orphanage in Switzerland.
 She eventually reunited with her parents and lived in a displaced persons camp.
-One winter, coats were distributed, and inside the pocket was the name and contact person stateside who wished to sponsor the family and bring them the U.S.
+One winter, coats were distributed, and inside the pocket of one was the name and contact person stateside who wished to sponsor the family and bring them to the U.S.

-One of the many memories I have is of my mom making us clothes — along with placemats, napkins, drapes and tablecloths.
+One of the many memories I have is of my mom making us clothes — along with place mats, napkins, drapes and tablecloths.
 We crafted a sewing center in our home, with the sewing machine folding into a cabinet.
 There were many drawers and cabinets built into the center – all filled with a vast array of materials and notions.
-This sewing center was a major fixture in our home — even our great dane would jump on top of it to bark at anyone who would come to our front door.
+This sewing center was a major fixture in our home — even our Great Dane would jump on top of it to bark at anyone who would come to our front door.

 During my childhood, my parents owned a cruise and travel agency.
-My mom would sell huge tours on the ships and in return our family would travel for free.
-Suffice it to say my sisters and I were spoiled by all the crew, as it was still a novelty to have kids on board.
+My mom would sell huge tours on the ships, and in return our family would travel for free.
+Suffice it to say, my sisters and I were spoiled by all the crew, as it was still a novelty to have kids on board.

 My mom always loved fabric, so as we traveled the world her collection grew to represent many countries.
 Like the fabric, the tapestry of every trip was interwoven with life lessons which remain with me today.